 Friedman and his circle continued to devote themselves to moneymaking.
-As Knight seemed to think that this was not the right thing to do, he once said to many colleagues around him, 'It is true that Milton Friedman and George Stigler finished their doctoral dissertations under my direction.
+As Knight seemed to think that this was not the right thing to do, he once said to many colleagues around him, "It is true that Milton Friedman and George Stigler finished their doctoral dissertations under my direction.
 I would like to say, however, that their recent behaviors were too much for me.
-So I would rather like to declare that they are no longer my students'.
+So I would rather like to declare that they are no longer my students".
 This was presumably a sort of the declaration of expulsion.
-I can recall that he was then an old man over 80 years, yet such a good and wonderful person."
+I can recall that he was then an old man over 80 years, yet such a good and wonderful person.
 (Uzawa (2013), pp.35-36.)

 Uzawa's remark aforementioned clearly indicates a striking difference between Knight and Friedman from an ethical point of view.
 Concerning the relationship between the logic and ethics of the market economy, Knight was very cautions against falling into the trap of the market logic first and nothing else: in fact, he emphasized that ethics and social philosophy should play a critical role in protecting from possibly devastating consequences of excessive competition.
 Contrary to such teachings of his mentor, Friedman became a strong believer in "market fundamentalism without ethics."
 It would not be fair to say that Knight and Friedman belonged to the same school of economic thought, namely the Chicago School.
-Alternatively, we could say that Knight early led the original Chicago School, and Friedman later modified the morals of the school in a different direction.
+Alternatively, we could say that Knight early led the original Chicago School, and Friedman later modified the morals of the school in a different direction. .

-To sum up, this paper aims to shed a new light on the working and performance of the market economy from a pluralistic viewpoint a la Knight.
-The problem of much interest is whether and to what extent we can persuasively discuss the efficiency and limitations of the economy without reference to equity and justice.
 The contents of this paper is as follows.
 In Section 2, we will outline the solid framework of general equilibrium theory which was strongly promoted by McKenzie, Arrow and Debreu, and point out the unique ethics and ideology lying its background.
 In Section 3, we will turn to the reassessment of Knight's strong objections against the market fundamentalism.
 In order to escape from mathematical jungles, we will make use of graphical illustrations as much as possible.
-We sincerely hope that our visual and intuitive way of presentation will work out beautifully.
+It is hoped that our visual and intuitive way of presentation will work out beautifully.

-2 The Ethics and Ideology of General Equilibrium Theory
+II The Ethics and Ideology of General Equilibrium Theory

-2-1 The Life and Work of "Professor Fixed Point"
+2-1.
+The Life and Work of "Professor Fixed Point"

 In the 1960s, the campuses of many Japanese universities and colleges were so noisy: there were so many political gatherings and strike activities.
-Many students dared to go out of the university campuses, thus shouting political slogans and engaging in street demonstrations.
-In short, Japanese universities were no longer good places for study and research.
-So some of the active youth wanted to go abroad, and could continue to do their graduate studies.
+Some of the active youth wanted to go abroad, and could continue to do their graduate studies.
 I myself was one of those ambitious students, thus applying for admission of graduate schools at American universities.
 Very fortunately, in 1968, I was admitted to the Graduate School of Economics, the University of Rochester.

 There was a very prominent professor at the Rochester Economics Faculty, who was mainly responsible for the establishment of the outstanding graduate program in economics.
 The name of that famous professor was Lionel W. McKenzie.
 He was one of those pioneers who together with Kenneth Arrow and Gerard Debreu succeeded in introducing advanced mathematics such as differential topology into economics.
+One of his favorable mathematical fondly used by McKenzie, see Hirota (2004).

-One of his favorable mathematical tools was the Fixed Point Theorem which was established by great mathematicians including L.E.J.
+3) McKenzie (1969) was the handwritten lecture note he used in a graduate seminar in general equilibrium theory at Rochester.
+It was a loosely written manuscript full of corrections and imperfections.
+Fortunately, it was later typewritten by his efficient secretaries and eventually tools was the Fixed Point Theorem which was established by great mathematicians including L.E.J.
 Brouwer (1881-1996) and Shizuo Kakutani (1911-2004).
-So it would be quite natural to see that McKenzie was nicknamed "Professor Fixed Point."
-2)
+So it would be quite natural to see that McKenzie was nicknamed "Professor Fixed Point."2)